National Institute for Health and Care Excellence: Basis of recommendations

-Theoretically, it might be possible to draw up a table of all possible treatments sorted by increasing the cost per quality-adjusted life year gained.
-Those treatments with lowest cost per quality-adjusted life year gained would appear at the top of the table and deliver the most benefit per value spent and would be easiest to justify funding for.
+Theoretically, it might be possible to draw up a table of all possible treatments sorted by cost per QALY gained.
+Those treatments with lowest cost per QALY gained would appear at the top of the table and deliver the most benefit per value spent and would be easiest to justify funding for.
 Those where the delivered benefit is low and the cost is high would appear at the bottom of the list.
 Decision makers would, theoretically, work down the table, adopting services that are the most cost effective.
-The point at which the NHS budget is exhausted would reveal the shadow price, the threshold lying between the CQG gained of the last service that is funded and that of the next most cost effective service that is not funded.
+The point at which the NHS budget is exhausted would reveal the shadow price, the threshold lying between the CQG (cost per QALY gained) of the last service that is funded and that of the next most cost effective service that is not funded.

 In practice this exercise is not done, but an assumed shadow price has been used by NICE for many years in its assessments to determine which treatments the NHS should and should not fund.
-NICE states that for drugs the cost per QALY should not normally exceed £30,000 but that there is not a hard threshold, though research has shown that any threshold is "somewhat higher" than being in the range £35,000 - £40,000.
+NICE states that for drugs the CQG should not normally exceed £30,000 but that there is not a hard threshold, though research has shown that any threshold is "somewhat higher" than being in the range £35,000 - £40,000.

 The House of Commons Health Select Committee, in its report on NICE, stated in 2008 that "the ... cost-per-QALY it uses to decide whether a treatment is cost-effective is of serious concern.
 The threshold it employs is not based on empirical research and is not directly related to the NHS budget, nor is it at the same level as that used by primary care trusts (PCTs) in providing treatments not assessed by NICE, which tends to be lower.
 Some witnesses, including patient organisations and pharmaceutical companies, thought NICE should be more generous in the cost per QALY threshold it uses, and should approve more products.
 On the other hand, some PCTs struggle to implement NICE guidance at the current threshold and other witnesses argued that a lower level should be used.
 However, there are many uncertainties about the thresholds used by PCTs."
 It went on to recommend that "an independent body should determine the threshold used when making judgements of the value of drugs to the NHS."